 Top 10 John Lennon Love Songs

 The generalized argument when discussing the Beatles‘ principal songwriters is that Paul McCartney wrote the ballads, and John Lennon penned the rockers.
-Upon closer inspection of Lennon’s impressive discography, it’s obvious that Lennon could write a beautiful sentiment with the best of his generation’s songwriters.
+Upon closer inspection of his impressive discography, it’s obvious that Lennon could write a beautiful sentiment with the best of his generation’s songwriters.
 Not only can Lennon’s love songs embrace you, but they can also bite.
 Compiled for the soft side of every rock and roller’s heart, here are our Top 10 John Lennon Love Songs.

-Our list of The Top Ten John Lennon Love Songs begins with the closing track from 'Imagine.'
-'Oh Yoko' is a humorous but serious proclamation of Lennon’s love and dedication to Yoko Ono.
+Our list of Top 10 John Lennon Love Songs begins with the closing track from Imagine.
+“Oh Yoko” is a humorous but serious proclamation of Lennon’s love and dedication to Yoko Ono.
 A jaunty and swinging tune, with a breathless Nicky Hopkins piano line, the tune beats with a warm, positive optimism.
-Featuring Lennon blowing enthusiastic harp on record for the first time in years, 'Oh Yoko’s' declaration of “My love will turn you on” stretches over the churning rhythm like a sleeping cat in the sunshine.The song received a renewal with its inclusion in the 1999 film 'Rushmore' alongside other legendary rock songs.
+Featuring Lennon blowing enthusiastic harp on record for the first time in years, this track’s a declaration of “my love will turn you on” stretches over the churning rhythm like a sleeping cat in the sunshine.
+“Oh Yoko” received a renewal with its inclusion in the 1999 film Rushmore alongside other legendary rock songs.

-Lennon was quoted as saying that 'Bless You' was the “best track” on his 'Walls and Bridges' LP, and explained further in John Blaney’s 'Listen to This' book that the song was about the “love experience” that all couples go through.
+John Lennon was quoted as saying that “Bless You” was the “best track” on Walls and Bridges, and explained further in John Blaney’s Listen to This book that the song was about the “love experience” that all couples go through.
 There is an deep aching running through the lyrics with lines like, “Bless You, whoever you are holding her now / Be warm and kindhearted” that not only ups the emotional stakes of the tune, but warrants its inclusion in this list.

-'(Just Like) Starting Over'
+“(Just Like) Starting Over”

-'Grow Old With Me'
+“Grow Old With Me”

-Released on the posthumous album 'Milk and Honey' and inspired by poet Robert Browning, the version that gained popularity was a double-tracked home demo that Lennon was preparing for his follow-up album to 'Double Fantasy.'
-This soulful, heart-baring paean to Yoko is exactly perfect in its primitive state.
-'Grow Old With Me' is as sparse and soul-baring as anything Lennon had done since the 1970 'Plastic Ono Band' LP.
+Released on the posthumous album Milk and Honey and inspired by poet Robert Browning, the version that gained popularity was a double-tracked home demo that Lennon was preparing for his follow-up album to Double Fantasy.
+A soulful, heart-baring paean to Yoko, it’s exactly perfect in its primitive state.
+“Grow Old With Me” is as sparse and soul-baring as anything Lennon had done since 1970’s Plastic Ono Band.
 The song is easily recognizable for its continued use in weddings and love celebrations the world over.